What is partner marketing?

 Of the four types of partner marketing, the two main types – to-partner and through-partner marketing – have distinct but complementary roles.
 Each demands a different approach from the vendor, using different resources and marketing activities.

 To-partner marketing is all about helping partners understand why they should work with the vendor.
 It deals with the question ‘What’s in it for me?’.
 Partners need to understand what sets vendors apart from the competition, who may also be working with said partner.
-The aim is to win, and maintain, channel partner mindshare.
+The aim is to establish mutual interest.
+Then, to win, and maintain, channel partner mindshare.
+Mutual interest is that the partner is committed to driving sales of the vendor’s solution.
+Mindshare for modern partner ecosystems is about presence (regularity of contact), training, incentives and ease of doing business.
+Mindshare is impossible without Mutual Interest, so Mutual Interest comes first.
 Typical to-partner marketing targets all personas within the account.
-It provides value propositions, customer and product insights, training and promotions through activities might include email, newsletters, e-books, white papers, and social media.
+It provides value propositions, customer and product insights, training and promotions through activities that might include email, newsletters, e-books, white papers, and social media.

 It is important to perform the right type, and level, of to-partner marketing at each stage of the partner lifecycle.
 If content is not personalized and partners are not nurtured well through all phases, they may be put off or feel disengaged and neglected, for example.

 Once the right potential partners have shown commitment, or signed up, it is equally important for vendors to ensure their to-partner marketing matches each partner’s needs along the partner marketing journey, and does not follow a one-size-fits-all approach, which is unlikely to succeed.
 Understanding all the brands competing for mindshare is key to matching to-partner marketing propositions to needs.